-You can book Interislander passenger ferry tickets along with your bus travel right here on this website.
+Book Interislander passenger ferry tickets along with your bus travel

-The 92km ferry between Wellington and Picton takes 3 hours and has been described by many as "one of the most beautiful ferry rides in the world".
-InterCity buses in Wellington and Picton connect with the three daily ferry crossings and ferry tickets can be purchased as part of your booking.
+The 92km ferry between Wellington and Picton takes 3 and a half hours, and has been described by many as "one of the most beautiful ferry rides in the world".
+InterCity buses in Wellington and Picton connect with the two daily ferry crossings and ferry tickets can be purchased as part of your booking.

 Interislander runs a shuttle bus between Platform 9, Wellington Railway Station (InterCity's main Wellington bus stop) and the Interislander Ferry Terminal at Aotea Quay.
-Ferry shuttle buses leave the railway station 50 minutes before the departure of each ferry sailing, and return from the ferry terminal after each sailing, except for ferries arriving after 9pm.
+Ferry shuttle buses leave the railway station 75 minutes before the departure of each ferry sailing, and return from the ferry terminal after each sailing.

 Kaitaki is a Māori word meaning "challenger".
 With the capacity to carry up to 1600 passengers, it is both the largest ship in Interislander's fleet and the largest ferry operating in New Zealand waters.
 Kaitaki offers a unique tourism and travel experience.